Milkdromeda-333/ugly-thingz/README.md

 I used:
 - axios library to make XMLHttpRequests
 - React and its hooks to render the app and the changes that will occur
+- ugly things API by V-school to host my data

 I learned:
 - That there will be problems that will seen unsolvable, try to simulate the desired results.